medalotte/interleaved-sync-FIFO/README.md

 Description of low-latency and high-capacity synchronous FIFO for FPGA implementation by using SystemVerilog

 ## Feature
-- 1data/cycle realized by interleaving two fifo
+- Interface are designed by VALID-READY handshake
+- You can read data at each cycle because of data prefetch and interleaving
 - Don't use distributed RAM, but BRAM

 ## License